augustclear/SR-Track/README.md

 ## Contribution

-To contribute to this project, contact Cullen Clark at cullen.clark@ni.com
+To contribute to this project, contact Claire Clark at claire.clark@ni.com

 This project can be found on GitHub at https://github.com/augustclear/SR-Track

 ## Author

-Cullen Clark
+Claire Clark